raphaelgatti/v2-ach-api-docs/source/includes/_documents.md

 Customers of type `personal` or `business` and of status `document` require photos of identifying documents to be uploaded for manual review in order to be verified.
 Currently, SDK support only exists for retrieving data with regards to a `Document` resource.
 To create a document, you must use an external HTTP library.

+For more information on handling the Customer verifiation status of `document`, reference our [Customer verification](https://developers.dwolla.com/resources/customer-verification/handling-verification-statuses.html) resource article.

 ### Document resource

 | Parameter | Description